styladev/oxid/README.md

 3. Configure your styla username (provided by your account manager) in the Styla module:
 ![Configure Username](/readme/readme_styla_username.png)

-4. Change the base directory (URL in which the magazine will be displayed:
+4. Change the base directory (URL in which the magazine will be displayed

 5. Enable product api and configure a random string (should be between 6 and 30 characters) as api key in the Styla Feed module (please send this to your account manager - so we can enable your products in the styla editor):
 ![Configure Api Key](/readme/readme_api_key.png)